juekoc/MoneyTransferTest/README.md

 ![image](https://user-images.githubusercontent.com/115390606/195059756-2cd1ee6f-7b27-405b-8093-b650bcd41784.png)

 The Money Transfer application is running inside the docker.
-I have created a bash script to show that the request can be called within a bash script.
-The script executes the transfer of 10 euros from account 2 to account 1.
-Also I executed the curl commands to display output the result.
+I have created a script to show that the request can be called within a bash script.
+The script executes the transfer of 10 euros from account id 2 to account id 1.
+Also, I executed the curl commands to display the updated values.

 ![image](https://user-images.githubusercontent.com/115390606/195057747-a6844fa6-608c-4061-b2f3-ffdcb510a44a.png)

-Below are the values shows in the database after the update of balance.
+Below are the values shown in the database after the transfer of money.

 ![image](https://user-images.githubusercontent.com/115390606/195058121-b8be30c8-a78a-4e0b-9d9e-8696eaa09ad6.png)

-Errors in case of entering accounts Ids that do not exist or unsufficient balance
+Errors in case of entering account Ids that do not exist or unsufficient balance

 ![image](https://user-images.githubusercontent.com/115390606/195061559-03d02fe3-79f6-449c-88b5-e941a4358ad0.png)